Support Staff/ParaprofessionalDate Posted:

 - Ability to deal with unusual behavior and crisis situations.

 - Ability to learn and apply school rules, regulations, and procedures.

-- Meet highly qualified standards cited under the ESEA, which are:
+- Meet highly qualified standards cited under State and Federal regulation, which are:

 - AA degree or higher; OR

 - Successful passing score on state required paraprofessional assessment.

 - High school diploma or GED equivalent.